Skip to main content

 Mythology: Origin story & Chandi Path

-The Srimat Devi Bhagawatam, also known as the Devi Puran, a sub-Purana attributed to Shiva Mahapurana depicts the story of the “birth” and achievement of Devi Durga.
+The Srimat Devi Bhagawatam, also known as the Devi Puran, a sub-Purana attributed to Shiva Mahapurana, depicts the story of the “birth” and achievement of Devi Durga.
 The word Durga and related terms appear in the Vedic literature, such as in the Rigveda hymns 4.28, 5.34, 8.27, 8.47, 8.93 and 10.127, and in sections 10.1 and 12.4 of the Atharvaveda.
 A deity named Durge appears in section 10.1.
 7 of the Taittiriya Aranyaka.
-But the most famous depiction detailed in mythology about the goddess comes from thirteen chapters of the Devi Mahatmya of Markandeya Purana.
-It is also famously known as the Chandi Path which is majorly referred to by the Bengalis for Durga Pujo.
+But the most famous depiction detailed in mythology about the goddess comes from thirteen chapters of the Devi Mahatmya of the Markandeya Purana.
+It is also famously known as the Chandi Path, which is mainly referred to by the Bengalis for Durga Pujo.

-Though the Chandi Path starts from Madhu and Kaitava’s birth from Vishnu’s sleeping body and finally being slayed, we will focus on the story of Durga.
+Though the Chandi Path starts from Madhu and Kaitava’s birth from Vishnu’s sleeping body and finally being slain, we will focus on the story of Durga.
 Parvati’s association with this particular form of iconography comes from the story of Shumbha and Nishumbha, two Asura brothers who start fighting over her after spotting her beauty.
-She slayed them both and happened to also slay Chanda and Munda two lesser-known demons who attacked her.
-After slaying them she comes to be known as Devi Chamunda and later slays Raktabeej as Devi Kali.
+She slayed them both and happened to also slay Chanda and Munda, two lesser-known demons who attacked her.
+After slaying them, she comes to be known as Devi Chamunda and later slays Raktabeej as Devi Kali.

-The story of Mahishashura Mardini however starts with Mahishashura who pleased Lord Brahma, the creator god of the Trinity with his penance and asked for a boon that no man, animal or god could ever kill him.
+The story of Mahishashura Mardini, however, starts with Mahishashura, who pleased Lord Brahma, the creator god of the Trinity, with his penance and asked for a boon that no man, animal or god could ever kill him.
 Lord Brahma, who is also known for his boons, granted him this wish.
-Knowing he was now invincible, the King of the Asuras now attacked the three realms, Swarga (Heaven) Marta (Earth) and Patal (Underworld).
+Knowing he was now invincible, the King of the Asuras now attacked the three realms, Swarga (Heaven), Marta (Earth) and Patal (Underworld).
 He insulted the Devas and drove them out of Indralok (the land of Dev Raja Indra).
 The helpless Devas then turned to the Trinity Brahma, Vishnu and Shiva for help.
 Brahma had given Mahishashura the boon that no man could kill him.
-However, the Devas after much speculation came to the conclusion that it could indeed be a woman.
+However, the Devas, after much speculation, came to the conclusion that it could indeed be a woman.
 The Trinity hence “created” Devi Durga to slay Mahishashura’s ego.
 The Devas gave her different Astras or weapons to help her kill the Asura king.
 She, in Bengali iconography, hence has ten hands, each of which holds or represents a form of Shakti or weapon.
-The interesting thing to be noted in the stotras is that she is not associated with Parvati as is a common idea, and is repeatedly referred to as being made by the Trinity for the purpose of killing Mahishahur.
+The interesting thing to be noted in the stotras is that she is not associated with Parvati as is a common idea, and is repeatedly referred to as being made by the Trinity to kill Mahishahur.

 Weapons: